JacoZwarts/jacozwarts.github.io/_posts/2024-09-17-Hack-The-Box-Information-Gathering-Skills-Assessment.md

 ## Q4: After crawling the inlanefreight.htb domain on the target system, what is the email address you have found?
 Respond with the full email, e.g., mail@inlanefreight.htb. & Q5: What is the API key the inlanefreight.htb developers will be changing too?

-#### 1. Execute the below command to find find sub domains for web1337.inlanefreight.htb
+#### 1. Execute the below command to find sub domains for web1337.inlanefreight.htb

 ```
 gobuster vhost -u http://inlanefreight.htb:{PORT} -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --append-domain